History of tablet computers

 The history of tablet computers and the associated special operating software is an example of pen computing technology, and thus the development of tablets has deep historical roots.

 The first patent for a system that recognized handwritten characters by analyzing the handwriting motion was granted in 1914.

 The first publicly demonstrated system using a tablet and handwriting recognition instead of a keyboard for working with a modern digital computer dates to 1956.

 Early tablets

 The tablet computer and the associated special operating software is an example of pen computing technology, and the development of tablets has deep historical roots.

-In addition to many academic and research systems, there were several companies with commercial products in the 1980s: Pencept and Communications Intelligence Corporation were among the best known of a crowded field.
+In addition to a number of academic and research systems, there were several companies with commercial products in the 1980s: Pencept and Communications Intelligence Corporation were among the best known of a crowded field.